 The EPA 1986 also governs the research, development, commercial use and imports of GE animals and animal products.
 Currently, most of the animal biotech research is at a preliminary stage and there are no transgenic animals available even for research.
 However, research on cloning and genomic research on animals does not come under the purview of EPA.
-With animal cloning still being researched, there are no current regulations on commercial production or marketing of cloned animals.
+With animal cloning still at research stage, there are no current regulations on commercial production or marketing of cloned animals.

 b.
-Innovative biotechnologies
+Approvals